Our Middle School

 With this in mind, the Temple Marion Middle School curriculum has a strong emphasis throughout on the areas of Mathematics, English and Science.
 Other subjects include the humanities, History and Geography, and technical specialties: Digital Technology, Design and Technology, and Home Economics.
-The Arts aspect of the curriculum features Drama, Music and Visual Art, Italian is the language taught, and all grade levels have 4 lessons of Physical Education and Health.
-The devotional and relational aspects which are important in all we do are reinforced in Care Group, Christian Living, in weekly assemblies, and in timetabled extra-curricula offerings in the last lesson of each Tuesday and Thursday.
+The Arts aspect of the curriculum features Drama, Music and Visual Art, German is the language taught, and all grade levels have 4 lessons of Physical Education and Health.
+The devotional and relational aspects which are important in all we do are reinforced in Care Group, Christian Living, in weekly assemblies, and in timetabled extra-curricula offerings in the last lesson of each Monday and Wednesday.

 Year 10 - Preparing for Senior School

 Year 10 is a significant year in each student’s educational journey as it involves the formal preparation for their senior years, 11 & 12.

 All students at Temple Christian College undertake a program of preparation during Year 10 that enable them to make selections for Stage One and Stage Two of the South Australian Certificate of Education (SACE).

 Year 10 at Marion Middle School in 2021

 The Year 10 program at the Marion Middle School in 2021, provides students with a thorough preparation for their senior school years, optimising both their academic outcomes and their orientation to their 11-12 destination.
 Benefits of a Year 10 experience at Marion, include: